rks101/eglinux/README.md

 ```
 ssh -i filename.pem remote_username@remote_server_ip_or_name
 ```
-SSH ignores a private key file (.pem file) if it is accessible by others.
+SSH ignores a private key file (.pem file) if it is accessible to others.
 You should change the permissions of the pem file to remove access for other users (600 or 400) to remove the error: Permissions 0664 for 'filename.pem' are too open.
 ```
 chmod 400 filename.pem